Antarctica & Arctic

 Destinations > Texas & South West USA > National Parks & Lodges

-Eight nights historic National Park lodge accommodation, seven nights hotel accommodation, meals as per itinerary, transport by private vehicle, services of a professional guide, sightseeing and National Park fees
+14 nights hotel accommodation, transport by private vehicle and ferry, services of a professional guide, sightseeing and National Park fees, all meals paid locally.

 This unique trip explores the crown jewels of America’s National Parks, whilst enjoying the comfort of their historic lodges.
 Yosemite, Yellowstone and the Grand Canyon showcase some of the most awe-inspiring landscapes in the US.
 Lodges that were built at the turn of the century to cater for the early waves of tourists are still operational and today they’re more than just places to stay, they’re pieces of history!

 Back to Texas & South West USA Tours

 Explore the incredible rock formations of Monument Valley while touring the backroads and see the spectacular sunset.

 Stay in unique and historic National Park lodges, including the only lodge on the North Rim of Grand Canyon National Park.

 You may cycle, take a dip in the Merced River or hike one of the many trails in Yosemite National Park.

 Welcome to the 'City by the Bay' in sunny California.
 San Francisco is a city which the locals are fiercely proud of and for good reason.
 There's plenty to keep you entertained but the best introduction is to jump on a hop-on-hop-off bus tour or book one of our 'Urban Adventures' around the city.
 A welcome meeting will be held at 18:00 hrs in your hotel.

 After departing San Francisco you head east through California's historic gold country then high into the Sierra Nevada Mountains to the magnificent Yosemite National Park.
 You begin with an easy trail walk to the Giant Sequoia Trees before your two night stay at your Yosemite Lodge.